xeaone/nety/README.md

 Servey it up DOG!

 ## Overview
+Server module for building API and WEB applications.
 In single page application mode all request will check to see if the requested path exists on the file system.
 Otherwise it will serve the default file `index.html`.
+See the test directory for more advanced examples.

 ## Features
 - api
 - async/await
-- static files
+- static files server
+- built in auth handling
+- no external dependencies
+- plugin/tool extend-ability
 - spa/single page application

 ## Install